chabermehl/AuctionHouse/README.md

 This section is where you put any clarifications about your project & how it works concerning any vagueness in the specification documents.

 ### Bank jar
-To run the bank application, run **java -jar Bank.jar**.
+To run the Bank application, run **java -jar Bank.jar**.
+- **NOTE:** The jar file doesn't seem to work from terminal, but it can be run via double-clicking.
+This means that console output isn't visible.

 ### Agent jar
-To run the bank application, run **java -jar Agent.jar**.
+To run the Agent application, run **java -jar Agent.jar**.

 ### AuctionHouse jar
-To run the bank application, run **java -jar Auction_House.jar**.
+To run the AuctionHouse application, run **java -jar AuctionHouse.jar**.

 ## Docs
 The documentation PDF is [here.]
 (AuctionHouseDesign.pdf)

 ## Status
 ### Implemented Features
-State things that work.
+Basic messaging seems to be working.
+AuctionHouse and connect to bank, and so can Agent.
+Agent can communicate with auction house.

 ### Known Issues
-If there are things that don't work put them here.
-It will save the graders time and keep them in a good mood.
+Running the Bank app from the terminal doesn't seem to work.
+It does work when run by double-clicking, however.
+After Agent makes a bid on an item, it doesn't seem to be able to communicate with the auction house any longer.
+Auction House doesn't check if bidder has enough funds to bid before trying to freeze money.